About the Journal

 All papers submitted and suggested for publication in Balkan Social Science Review are subject to peer-review.
-This journal operates a double blind review process, which means the identities of the authors are concealed from the reviewers, and vice versa.
+This journal operates a double-blind review process, which means the identities of the authors are concealed from the reviewers, and vice versa.
 Papers deemed suitable are sent to a minimum of two independent expert reviewers and a native speaker ehglish language reviewer to assess the scientific quality of the paper.
-A peer review template is filled by the reviewers and it is consisted of rating scales the editor deems most useful for determining scientific merit, originality, and scope of the work, indicating ways to improve it and recommending acceptance or rejection.
+A peer review template is filled by the reviewers and it consists of rating scales the editor deems most useful for determining scientific merit, originality, and scope of the work, indicating ways to improve it and recommending acceptance or rejection.
 The editors are responsible for the decision regarding acceptance or rejection of articles.
 The editors’ decision is final and it is based on the reviews from all three reviewers and the journal's policy at the given time.

 The time frame for the peer review process for manuscripts submitted for the issue published in June: